xdmushui/partner-center-sdk/develop/update-referral-status.md

 ---
 title: Update referral status
-description: How to create a referral ms.assetid: ms.date: 10/01/18
+description: How to to update a referral's status ms.date: 10/01/18 ms.localizationpriority: medium
-ms.localizationpriority: medium
 ---